These are the best Nintendo Switch Controllers in Summer 2021: Hori, 8bitdo, PowerA, and More!

 Fighting game fans say this is a good beginner’s fight stick.
 Most fight sticks are going to be bulkier and way more expensive, so having this smaller fight stick for a smaller price point is great to pick up if you’re not sure you like fight sticks yet.
 It has everything you need from a Switch controller, and spreads out the face and trigger buttons with the much larger round buttons, making it far easier to pull off those multi-button combos.

 Super Smash Bros. fans beware, though!
 The joystick automatically uses the D-Pad inputs instead of the analog stick inputs (presumably for more accurate commands), with no way to change it.
 For Super Smash Bros.
 Ultimate, that means you’re stuck taunting and you can’t move!
 So in short, you can’t use the Fighting Stick Mini with that game.
 But honestly, if you love Smash Bros., you’re probably going to choose the GameCube style controller anyway.

 - Get the most out of your fighting games with the Hori Switch Fighting Stick Mini.
-Only $50 and officially licenced by Nintendo, this is a great beginner's fight stick, offering you the comfort to pull off complicated combos with ease.
-Please note, however, that it is not compatible with Super Smash Bros.!
+Only $50 and officially licensed by Nintendo, this is a great beginner's fight stick, offering you the comfort to pull off complicated combos with ease.
+Please note however, it's not compatible with Super Smash Bros.!

 For myself, I would choose the PowerA Enhanced Wireless over most of these options, simply because it lets me enjoy a more conventional gaming experience, balancing grip, weight, and aesthetics.
+The 8bitdo controller is nice for a little bit of a throwback while the Hori Split Pad Pro is a good replacement for the JoyCons themselves.
 Though I confess, the Switch Pro Controller also does look appealing on a higher budget.
 Most of these choices are great for their intended purposes.
 So recognize your needs and pick one that best suits the same!